scale-it/algo-builder/docs/guide/execute-transaction.md

 ## ExecParams

-If the length of `ExecParams` array is greater than one, it will be considered as `atomic transaction` otherwise `single transaction`.Examples of [`ExecParams`](https://algobuilder.dev/api/algob/modules/runtime.types.html#ExecParams) usage.
+If the length of `ExecParams` array is greater than one, it will be considered as `atomic transaction` otherwise `single transaction`.Examples of [`ExecParams`](https://algobuilder.dev/api/algob/modules/runtime.types.html#ExecParams) usage. `ExecParams` is preferred when there is a transaction which is not already signed and want to be executed.

 #### [Transfer Algo using secret key](https://algobuilder.dev/api/algob/modules/runtime.types.html#AlgoTransferParam)